 \subsection{Detection Methodology}

-We use the Focus Score (Eq.~\ref{eq:focus_score}) to detect DvD.
-When the Focus Score exceeds a specific threshold, we determine that the prompt is likely to trigger DvD.
-Specifically, we compute the Focus Score in lower-resolution layers at the first denoising step ($t=50$), and identify the token receiving maximum attention as the dominant concept token.
+We use the focus score (Eq.~\ref{eq:focus_score}) to detect DvD.
+When the focus score exceeds a specific threshold, we determine that the prompt is likely to trigger DvD.
+Specifically, we compute the focus score in low-resolution layers at the first denoising step ($t=50$), and treat the token receiving maximum attention as the detected dominant concept token.